How is Home Management Plain and Simple different from your first book Large Family Logistics: The Art and Science of Managing the Large Family?

 I wrote about

 I enjoyed my days because I was intentional at creating a happy and pleasant home.
 That certainly does not mean that all the days were sunshine and roses but I remember more good days than bad.
 At first it was scary to hit the publish button but then I started getting a lot of feedback from other moms who were swimming in children and trying to manage their homes.
-They wrote thank yous and they asked questions about how I handled certain situation or tasks.
+They wrote thank you notes and asked questions about how I handled certain situation or tasks.
 They encouraged me to keep writing.
+I kept writing.

 For awhile I had an online store for products that I found helpful and weren’t widely available (Amazon didn’t have everything back then).
 This was fun and fed my entrepreneur side.
 I’m pretty sure I didn’t make any money, though I did learn a lot.